>

 An ambitious CSR policy at the heart of the strategy

-Icade’s CSR policy, in line with its Purpose, is central to the Group’s strategy and management culture.
+Our CSR policy is central to the our strategy and management culture.
 Building on strong governance and regular dialogue with its stakeholders, the policy rests on three pillars, namely environmental, societal and social.

 Given the difficulties facing the industry, we must continue to innovate and strengthen our CSR commitments, particularly with regard to climate change and biodiversity, without giving up.
 These commitments are part of our identity.
 They are real differentiators for the company, even in our ReShapE strategic plan, which shows the importance of thinking now about resilient, environmentally-friendly and sustainable cities.